Sceluswe/pyNutrition/README.md

 I created this side-project because I wanted a privacy oriented alternative to common fitness applications.
 This allows the user to store their data on their own computer.

 #  Definition of Terms
-* Food Item = A food item can be 100g of bread from brand X and the nutritional values for 100g of bread.
+* Food Item = A food item can be 100g of bread from brand X and the nutritional values for 100g of bread from brand X.
 * Portion = The actual consumed amount of a food item, e.g. 35g of bread from brand X. The program will calculate 35g using the recorded food item.
 * Meal = All portions consumed for Breakfast (Lunch or Dinner or any number of meals selected by the user).